danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 You can check the progress of the proposal at the github repository
 <a href="https://github.com/tc39/proposal-bigint" target="_blank" title="arbitrary precision integers in javascript">tc39/proposal-bigint</a>, it is at the time of this writing in stage 3.

-In my opinion may solve huge corner cases as the one exposed previously, still I think it will make arithmetic operations less error prune since we can eventually now run into *TypeErrors* for mixing numbers with big ints.
-If big int is not explicit enough to developers we can start to fall into messy errors, but maybe I'm over reacting here.
+In my opinion may solve huge corner cases as the one exposed previously, still I think it will make arithmetic operations less error prune since we can eventually now run into *TypeErrors* for mixing numbers with BigInts.
+If BigInt is not explicit enough to developers we can start to fall into messy errors, but maybe I'm overreacting here.

 <hr>
 <br/>

 <!--Further Adventures of the Event Loop - Erin Zimmer - JSConf EU 2018-->
 [<span id="d1t3">(3)</span>](#day-1) You most certainly have seen the Philip Roberts' talk on the event loop <a href="https://www.youtube.com/watch?v=8aGhZQkoFbQ&t=4s" target="_blank" title="Philip Roberts: What the heck is the event loop anyway? | JSConf EU">*What the heck is the event loop anyway? | JSConf EU*</a>.
 If not, please stop reading this and watch that, it's way more important.
-In this next talk we dive into the event loop to learn that the event loop is a bit more complex that what you saw in Philip Roberts' talk.
+In this next talk we dive into the event loop to learn that the event loop is a bit more complex than what you saw in Philip Roberts' talk.

 To start we can think of the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop" target="_blank" title="javascript mdn event loop">event loop</a> as the main function of the browser, something like: